crb479/mcdevitt-trauma-ml/slurm/README.rst

 shared and it is in everyone's interest to make use of compute time and memory as efficiently as possible.

+There are many Slurm commands, but the three essentials that you must know how to use are ``sbatch``, ``sacct``, and ``seff``. ``sbatch`` is for submitting your batch scripts to the scheduler, ``sacct`` gives you details are your submitted/completed jobs, and ``seff``, when given a job ID, yields time, CPU, and memory usage statistics which are helpful for paring down the amount of resources needed to the bare minimum.

 .. __: https://sites.google.com/a/nyu.edu/nyu-hpc/documentation/greene

 .. __: https://slurm.schedmd.com/pdfs/summary.pdf